Greywater is household wastewater that comes from:

 How to reuse greywater

-- garden watering, with precautions.
+- garden watering, with care.
 For example, make sure it is low in salt because salt can kill plants.
 This means you should use low salt shampoo, laundry detergent and soap.
-Apply greywater below soil surface
+Apply greywater below soil surface.

 - toilet flushing and clothes washing if properly treated.

-- it can contain large numbers of pathogens that spread disease
+- it can contain pathogens that spread disease

 - it begins to turn septic and smell if stored for longer than 24 hours untreated.

 The Australian Government’s YourHome website has advice for reusing greywater, including how to:

 - reduce use of cleaning chemicals.
 Use natural cleaning products if possible

 - use low or no sodium laundry detergents, soaps and shampoos